jbreiding/volleyballing.github.io/README.md

  * Entire season schedule is generated up front
  * Make is used to execute scaffolding and generation

-Workflow today:
+Workflow to open a season:
  1. Update season.yaml to reflect current season.
  2. Update teams.yaml to reflect current season.
  3. Execute, Make teams
  4. Execute, Make schedule
- 5. Execute, Make update_source MSG="commit message"
+ 5. Execute, Make update_source
  6. Execute, Make github

-Added workflow tomorrow:
+Added workflow to close a night:
  1. Update schedule.yaml to reflect winners.
- 2. Execute, Make standings
+ 2. Execute, Make schedule
- 3. Execute, Make schedule
+ 3. Execute, Make standings
- 4. Execute, Make update_source MSG="commit message"
+ 4. Execute, Make update_source
  5. Execute, Make github

 The current host is github and this may change.